davidmeredith/devsGuidebook/devGuidebook.md

 - Always consider linting and scanning your code for vulnerabilities and anti-patterns using well-established tooling such as FindBugs, Snyk for containers, OWASP's Dependency Check tool suite: [https://owasp.org/www-project-dependency-check](https://owasp.org/www-project-dependency-check)
 - Familiarise yourself with OWASP's Top Ten security risks for webapps: [https://owasp.org/www-project-top-ten](https://owasp.org/www-project-top-ten)
 - Always update default passwords that are shipped with products e.g., 'admin' is sometimes used default username and password pair.
-- To minimize injection attack surface, don’t use your own variable binding or hardcode parameters using string concatenation – use the supported variable binding tooling to ensure values are always escaped.
+- To minimize injection attack surface, don’t use your own variable binding or hard code parameters using string concatenation – use the supported variable binding tooling to ensure values are always escaped.

 [top](#Table-Of-Contents)